-You can still make voluntary contributions to the Scheme if you are on a savings suspension.
+You can still make voluntary contributions to the Scheme if you are on a savings suspension, however you will not receive any employer contributions.

-Information about applying for a savings suspension, and the conditions that apply, is available on Inland Revenue's website www.ird.govt.nz and the Scheme's website www.kiwiwealth.co.nz.
+Information about applying for a savings suspension, and the conditions that apply, is available on Inland Revenue's website www.ird.govt.nz.